People, Planet, and Protected Places:

 Visual storytelling uses a series of photos to share a narrative—about a place, a character, or a cause—that people can connect to in a way that gets them to act.

-Throughout this workshop with Neil Ever Osborne, Nikon Canada’s newest Ambassador and Canadian Geographic’s inaugural Photographer-in-Residence, you will be introduced to the ingredients of effective visual storytelling.
+Throughout this workshop with Neil Ever Osborne, Nikon Canada’s newest Ambassador and an Associate Fellow of the International League of Conservation Photographers, you will be introduced to the ingredients of effective visual storytelling.
 Using case studies from his work with international magazines and environmental organizations that explore the intricate link between people and planet this workshop will demonstrate the use of visual storytelling to create conversations that matter.

 Value to Participants: